surveycorps/adafruit-beaglebone-io-python/README.rst

+These changes have been tested on kernel version 3.14.33-ti-r51 with ubuntu 14.04 It assumes we are using a static device tree that is configured for using:
+   I2C2 pins P9_19 P9_20
+   SPI0 pins P9_17 P9_18 P9_21 P9_22

+The device tree we are using is provided in the dtb folder

+**Tested**
+I2C
+SPI

 **PLEASE NOTE:  This library may have breaking changes as development continues.
 Please read the changelog anytime you update the library!**

 **The PWM Duty Cycle range was reversed in 0.0.15 from 100(off)-0(on) to 0(off)-100(on).
 Please update your code accordingly.**